zonemaster/zonemaster/docs/specifications/functional-tests/Syntax-TP/syntax02.md

-## SYNTAX03: Character set restriction for label
+## SYNTAX02: Domain name length

 ### Test case identifier

-**SYNTAX03:** Character set restriction for label
+**SYNTAX02:** Domain name length

 ### Objective
-Section 3.5 of [RFC 1034](https://tools.ietf.org/html/rfc1034) mentions that the the labels must follow the rules for ARPANET host names.
-They must start with a letter, end with a letter or digit, and have as interior characters only letters, digits, and hyphen.
+Section 3.1 of [RFC 1035](https://tools.ietf.org/html/rfc1035) mentions that the the total length of a domain name (i.e., label octets and label length octets) is restricted to 255 octets or less.

 The objective for this test is verify whether the engine conforms to the specification described in the previous paragraph